 - there are UL resources allocated for transmission or there is a PUCCH transmission on this cell, and the required power backoff due to power management (as allowed by P-MPRc as specified in TS 38.101-1 [14], TS 38.101-2 [15], and TS 38.101-3 [16]) for this cell has changed more than phr-Tx-PowerFactorChange dB since the last transmission of a PHR when the MAC entity had UL resources allocated for transmission or PUCCH transmission on this cell.

-- Upon change of activated BWP from dormant BWP to non-dormant DL BWP of an SCell of any MAC entity with configured uplink.
+- Upon change of activated BWP from dormant BWP to non-dormant DL BWP of an SCell of any MAC entity with configured uplink;

+- mpe-ProhibitTimer expires or has expired, when the MAC entity has UL resources for new transmission, and the following is true for any of the FR2 Serving Cells of any MAC entity with configured uplink:- if mpe-Reporting and mpe-Threshold is configured, there are UL resources allocated for transmission or there is a PUCCH transmission on this cell, and the measured P-MPR applied to meet MPE requirements as specified in TS 38.101-2 [15] is more than or equal to mpe-Threshold for at least one FR2 Serving Cell ;

+- if mpe-Reporting, mpe-Threshold and mpe-RelativeThreshold are configured, there are UL resources allocated for transmission or there is a PUCCH transmission on this cell and the measured P-MPR applied to meet MPE requirements as specified in TS 38.101-2 [15] has changed more than mpe-RelativeThreshold dB since the last transmission of a PHR when the MAC entity had UL resources allocated for transmission or PUCCH transmission on this cell.

 NOTE 2: The MAC entity should avoid triggering a PHR when the required power backoff due to power management decreases only temporarily (e.g. for up to a few tens of milliseconds) and it should avoid reflecting such temporary decrease in the values of PCMAX,f,c/PH when a PHR is triggered by other triggering conditions.